RCHG/rchg.github.io/pages/research_overview.md

 The central goal of the project I am working is related with a consolidation of the ESA satellite Sentinel-5 requirements.
 This means a detailed study of the different error sources like instrumental, spectroscopy, forward models errors derived of an effective description of the atmosphere aerosols and cirrus.
 To be able to conduct this research I use state of the art retrieval algorithms (inverse problem and radiative transfer solver) with trial ensembles of geophysical scenarios.
 Additional aspects of the research are: evaluate the cloud cover with Meteosat datasets, integrate satellite products of MODIS and CALIPSO with datasets obtained from offline chemical transport model.

 #### Publications and Technical Reports

-**Radiative Forcing and Climate Change**

-- *The contribution of greenhouse gases to the recent slowdown in global-mean temperature trends*, **R Checa-Garcia**, KP Shine, MI Hegglin, 'Environmental Research Letters' 11 (9), 094018

 **Remote Sensing of Trace Gases**